John A. Macdonald Fonds, Drafts of the British North America Act, 1867 – second working draft with handwritten provisions and notes (31 January 1867)

 19063[17]

-[also during the life of the Queen and for five years after the demise of the Queen, the remaining three fifths of the net produce of the said territorial and other Revenues now at the disposal of the Crown within Canada shall be also paid over in like manner to the account of the said Consolidated Revenue Fund.]
+also during the life of Her Majesty[the Queen]and for five years after the demise of Her Majesty[the Queen], the remaining three fifths of the net produce of the said territorial and other Revenues now at the disposal of the Crown within the Provinces of Canada shall be also paid over in like manner to the account of the said Consolidated Revenue Fund.

 19064[18]